 The NATA Research and Education Foundation awards scholarships annually.
-Junior or senior students interested in applying for NATA scholarships should request the appropriate information from the Program Director or by downloading an application at www.natafoundation.org.
+Students interested in applying for NATA scholarships should request the appropriate information from the Program Director or by downloading an application at www.natafoundation.org.
 The deadline for application is in February.